swillinger/knapsack/docs/intro.md

 ## Who uses Knapsack?

-Knapsack is primarily used by front end developers, but provides immediate benefit to designers, product owners, content producers, and project managers.
+Knapsack is primarily used by front end developers to build components, but the intuitive user interface provides immediate benefit to designers, product owners, content producers, and project managers.

 ## Ongoing Use